Time Zone: +2 hours, GMT +1 hour day light savings time.

 Sheba Medical Center is located in the east side of the city of Ramat Gan (Tel Hashomer) in the Tel Aviv District, under the Israeli Medical Corps.

-Sheba Medical Center is the largest and most comprehensive medical center in Israel and Israel•s largest Acute Care Hospital.
+Sheba Medical Center is the largest and most comprehensive medical center in Israel and Israel’s largest Acute Care Hospital.
+A leader in medical tourism.

 All medical and surgical sub-specialties; the Hadassah University Medical Center in Jerusalem is a tertiary care referral facility and teaching hospital, equipped with sophisticated diagnostic, treatment and research equipment.